-Choosing your Abrasive Flap Disc
+Choosing the Best Abrasive Flap Disc for Sanding and Grinding

 To assist with this three types of flap disc are now commonly made:

 Flat faced discs are generally preferred for finishing or more controlled grinding applications where a lower grinding pressure is applied to the disc.
 Note: which shape of flap disc you choose to use is entirely personal preference.
 Both flat & bevel edged flap discs will grind and sand equally well.

 Plastic or Glass Fibre Backing on the Flap Disc?